 For more information, please call the Vestry on 020 3166 6515 and leave us a message.

-The Eucharist is celebrated every Sunday and Wednesday at 8.30 a.m, and on Tuesdays, Thursdays, and Holy Days at 12.30 p.m.
-(Currently suspended).
+The Eucharist is celebrated every Sunday at 8.30 a.m (all year round), and on Wednesdays, Thursdays and Fridays at 12.30 p.m. (term time only).

 The Blessed Sacrament is reserved in the tabernacle in the niche to the north of the High Altar for the Communion of the sick and as a focus for devotion to the sacramental presence of our Lord and for prayer.